West Memphis Three: Baldwin, Echols, and Misskelley

-At the time of their arrests, Jessie Misskelley Jr. was 17 years old, Jason Baldwin was 16 years old, and Damien Echols was 18 years old.
+At the time of their arrests, Jason Baldwin was 16 years old, Damien Echols was 18 and Jessie Misskelley Jr. was 17.

 Baldwin and Echols had been previously arrested for vandalism and shoplifting respectively, and Misskelley had a reputation for his temper and for engaging in fistfights with other teenagers at school.
 Misskelley and Echols had dropped out of high school; however, Baldwin earned high grades and demonstrated a talent for drawing and sketching, and was encouraged by one of his teachers to study graphic design in college.
 Echols and Baldwin were close friends, and bonded over their similar tastes in music and fiction, and over their shared distaste for the prevailing cultural climate of West Memphis, situated in the Bible Belt.
 Echols and Baldwin were acquainted with Misskelley from school, but were not close friends with him.

-Echols' family was poor, received frequent visits from social workers and he rarely attended school.
+Echols's family was poor, received frequent visits from social workers and he rarely attended school.
 He and a girlfriend had run off and later broken into a trailer during a rain storm; they were arrested, though only Echols was charged with burglary.

 Echols spent several months in a mental institution in Arkansas and afterward received "full disability" status from the Social Security Administration.
-During Echols' trial, Dr. George W. Woods testified (for the defense) that Echols suffered from:
+During Echols's trial, Dr. George W. Woods testified (for the defense) that Echols suffered from:

 serious mental illness characterized by grandiose and persecutory delusions, auditory and visual hallucinations, disordered thought processes, substantial lack of insight, and chronic, incapacitating mood swings.

-At his death penalty sentencing hearing, Echols' psychologist reported that months before the murders, Echols had claimed that he obtained super powers by drinking human blood.
+At his death penalty sentencing hearing, Echols's psychologist reported that months before the murders, Echols had claimed that he obtained super powers by drinking human blood.
 At the time of his arrest, Echols was working part-time with a roofing company and expecting a child with his girlfriend, Domini Teer.